rosapietroiusti/dem4cli/README.md

 ### Data availability

-Data necessary to run dem4cli is available in a zenodo repository:
+Data necessary to run dem4cli is available in a zenodo repository: https://zenodo.org/records/15425666 (access by request).

 To run dem4cli, you can include the 'data' folder in the same folder as the 'population_demographics.py' script

 ```
-<SCRIPT_DIR>/data
+<SCRIPT_DIR>/data/
 ```